GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

 - The goal of this challenge is to familiarize themselves with the Movie Guru app and practice identifying user journeys.
 - There is no single "correct" set of user journeys.
 Focus on capturing the key interactions and user goals.
-- Documenting user journeys in a structured format helps ensure clarity and facilitates future analysis and improvements.
+- Documenting user journeys in a structured format helps ensure clarity and facilitates future analysis and improvements